What is a foraminotomy?

 This nerve compression can happen along any part of your spinal column.
 Your compressed

-nerve may start to cause symptoms, like pain in the affected region and tingling and
+nerve may start to cause symptoms.
+This includes pain in the affected part and tingling

-weakness in the affected limb.
-You might need a foraminotomy if you’ve already tried
+and weakness in the affected limb.
+You might need a foraminotomy if you’ve already

 care, pain medicines, and epidural steroid injections.

-Usually, your surgeon can do the surgery as an elective procedure to help relieve
+Your surgeon can often do the surgery as an elective procedure to help relieve these

-these symptoms.
-You might need to have an emergency foraminotomy if your symptoms
+symptoms.
+You might need to have an emergency foraminotomy if your symptoms are quickly

-are quickly getting worse, or if you have problems with your bladder due to your nerve.
+getting worse.
+Or if you have problems with your bladder due to your nerve.

 What are the risks of a foraminotomy?